 North of Pafos, I had some difficulty finding the apartment in Goudi, a village on the bank of the Chrysochou River.
-With a population of approximately one-hundred and fifty, it’s easy to miss.
+With a population of approximately one hundred and fifty, it’s easy to miss.
 The entrance to the village is off of the main road and up a steep hill on a narrow lane, surrounded by orange groves.
 My apartment was one of five small stone cottages adjoining a courtyard and protected by a wooden gate.

 Polis (aka Marion and Arsinoe)

 I left Goudi and headed toward northern Cyprus, the Turkish-controlled side of the island.
-After the mountains, I passed through the last town on the unoccupied side, Kato Pyrgos (aka Aşağı Pirgo) and arrived at one of the island’s five crossing stations.
+After the mountains, I passed through the last town on the unoccupied side, Kato Pyrgos (also known as Aşağı Pirgo) and arrived at one of the island’s five crossing stations.
 The police officer at the gate told me I must buy car insurance in town before I would be allowed to cross.
 (Buying insurance is a requirement when traveling to northern Cyprus with a car rented on the unoccupied side.)

-Except that my navigational aids were worthless.
+Except that my navigational aid was worthless.

 They were in Greek and all of the signs were in Turkish.
 I stopped at a gas station and simply waved my map at the attendant.
-Without a word, he handed me a Turkish one.
+Without a word, he quickly handed me a Turkish one.